MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

     | Subscription | the name of the Azure subscription you are using in this lab |
     | Resource Group | **az104-04-rg1** |
     | Name | **contoso.org** |

+1. Click Review and Create.
+Let validation occur, and hit Create again to submit your deployment.

     >**Note**: Wait for the private DNS zone to be created.
 This should take about 2 minutes.